needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 ### Remove an asset from a collection

-To remove an asset from a collection:
+To remove an asset from a collection, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class: